 Casement windows aren’t like the majority of windows.
 Casements have a hinge on one side, and open and shut by swinging in and out, usually by crank or lever.
 Since they have a unique opening mechanism, casements should have an unobtrusive window treatment that can still look great and protect your privacy.
 So what do you choose for casement windows in Orlando?

-Our recommendation for casement windows: Plantation shutters or shades.
+The Sunburst recommendation for casement windows: Plantation shutters or shades.
 Plantation shutters can be fit to your frame to make room for a lever or crank–which means you can open and shut your window easily.
-Both Roman and cellular shades will also work well on casement windows, though you’ll have to work around the fabric when you want to open or shut it.
+Both Roman and cellular shades will also work well on casement windows, but you may have to work around the fabric when you want to open or shut it.

 Find More Orlando Window Treatment Picks

-There’s more to consider than just the window style when looking at window treatments in Orlando.
-Check out our choices for window treatments for every room in your home with Sunburst’s Ultimate Room Guide, or get some personal recommendations by setting up a free in-home consultation by calling 407-630-7011 today.
+There may be more to consider than just the window style when searching for window treatments in Orlando.
+Check out our top picks for window treatments for every room in your home with Sunburst’s Ultimate Room Guide, or get some personal tips by setting up a free in-home consultation by calling 407-630-7011 today.